 It is notable that the 1DX Mark II has a microphone port, which is missing on the G5X.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the G5X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G5X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5X was succeeded by the Canon G5 X Mark II.
+Both the 1DX Mark II and the G5X have been discontinued, but can regularly be found used on eBay.
+The G5X was replaced by the Canon G5 X Mark II, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.